NetaZuckerman/SewerNew/README.md

 This command creates 'result' directory (if not exist) with Variants_Mutations_In_Samples_20220111.csv file for all samples in NGS134.
 All the mutations in the output file will occur in frequency of at least 0.2 and in depth of atleast 15.
 Important to make sure that NGS134_pileup.csv file exist in /data/sewer/NGS134_30122021/ .
 2. `sewer_new.py query_freqMut -i /data/sewer/ -o /data/sewer/result_NGS130-132/ -r /data/COVID19/REF_NC_045512.2.fasta -b /data/COVID19/mutationsTable.xlsx -n 130,131,132,134 -v A.2.5.1,B.1.617.2`
 This command creates 'result_NGS130-132' directory with Variants_Mutations_In_Samples_20220111.csv table for all samples in NGS130, NGS131, NGS132.
 All the mutations in the output file will occur in frequency of at least 0.3(=default) and in depth of atleast 10(=default).
 Just A.2.5.1 and B.1.617.2 will be indicted.
 Important to make sure that NGS130_pileup.csv, NGS131_pileup.csv, NGS132_pileup.csv files exist in /data/sewer/ .

+## Aditional outputs
+1. log file - creats command__'date'.log file in output directory that contains the command arguments and the NGS runs.
+2. parallel to the pipeline running, prints to screen the bam files paths / pileup files paths which currently execute.